-AMTH 106: Fortran Programming

-Fortran was developed for general scientific computing and is a very popular language for this purpose.
-This course provides an introduction, the structure and contents of the Fortran programming language.
-It will provide the students with enough knowledge to write Fortran programs and the students will gain general experience that can usually be applied when using any programming language.
+AMTH 106: Fortran Programming Introduction and Specific Objectives gain general experience that can usually be applied when using any programming language.
 The main objective of this course is to expose students to algorithmic-problem solving and to develop fundamental skills in Fortran programming, with emphasis on a transparent and disciplined programming style, code modularity and reusability of the components.